Working in Seville

 To work in Spain, British citizens must hold a valid Spanish work visa obtained from a national embassy or consulate before arriving in the country.
 Before receiving it, you must have secured a job in the country.

-If you are a UK citizen, you will still be able to work in Spain following the UK's departure from the European Union.
+If you are a UK citizen, you can still work in Spain following the UK's departure from the European Union.
 However, the rules are stricter.
 When the UK was part of the EU, UK citizens enjoyed the right to freedom of movement.
 This meant they could live and work in any member state (including Spain) with minimal paperwork.
 Since Brexit, UK citizens are classed as third-country nationals and no longer have an automatic right to work in Spain or anywhere else in the EU.
-However, that doesn't mean that securing a job post-Brexit is impossible.
+However, that doesn't mean that securing a job in Spain post-Brexit is impossible.

 UK citizens are now in the same situation as Americans, Australians and people from other non-EU countries if they want to work in the country.
 The only way to land a permanent position with a Spanish company is by winning a role on Spain's shortage occupation list.
 This is a regularly updated list of professionals in short supply in Spain.